magarenzo/METAR-Bot/README.md

 <i>script.py</i> downloads METAR data in XML format and parses it to extract observation time and temperature in Celsius.
 The parsed observation time and temperature readings are then added to a CSV file.
 I created this script using [Metar](https://packages.debian.org/wheezy/metar).

-I use [Crontab](http://crontab.org/) for scheduling daily automation. <i>crontab.txt</i> provides an example of how this automation can be set up.
+I use [Crontab](http://crontab.org/) for scheduling daily automation.
+Scroll down for an example of how this automation can be set up.

 ---